vectordotdev/vector/REVIEWING.md

 ## Readability

 Code is read more than it is written.
-It is important that code is documented and readable.
+Code must be documented and readable.

 ## Safe Code